It's Easy to Enrol

 • Write short articles or stories, suitable for situations such as:

-• An educational magazine,
+• An educational magazine.

-• A preschooler or infant school age magazine
+• A preschooler or infant school age magazine.

-• or a teenage boy or girl magazine
+• A teenage boy or girl magazine.

 • Write a short story.

 • Write an outline for a proposed non-fiction book.
 In your outline, you would include a list of major subject areas (or chapters) that the book would cover and a brief description of the content of each chapter.
-Include a brief description of how the book would be illustrated (ie. are photos appropriate, or line drawings, paintings, etc?).
+Include a brief description of how the book would be illustrated (i.e. are photos appropriate, or line drawings, paintings, etc?).
 You would then write one or two pages for your non-fiction book.

 • Write a fantasy, adventure or science fiction short story for a 7-8 year old, which fits specified criteria.